 In the 1990s, finally, the international integration of product and capital markets has been constraining private sector employment as well as the financial viability of the welfare state.
-But now institutional differences among different types of revenue systems, welfare states and employment systems - Scandinavian, Anglo-Saxon, and Continental - create important differences in vulnerability that can no longer be met by standardized responses.
-The paper concludes with an examination of the specific problems faced by, and the solutions available to, the different countries included in the study.
+Now, however, institutional differences among different types of revenue systems, welfare states and employment systems - Scandinavian, Anglo-Saxon, and Continental - are creating important differences in vulnerability that can no longer be met by standardised responses.
+This paper concludes with an examination of the specific problems faced by, and the solutions available to, the different countries included in the study.